Rokasl/CS408_project/report/source/12_chapter_5.md

 system are:

 * **Frankjnr** - developed by Sam Lindley, Craig McLaughlin and Conor McBride.
 Final system is essentially new back end for Frankjnr.
-So the whole Frankjnr project was used and new back end was placing in *Backend* folder.
+Thus, the whole Frankjnr project was used and new back end was placed in *Backend* folder.
 Parts of Frankjnr code were slightly updated to let the user choose between the old back end and the new one.
 Updated files were:
-  Compile.hs and Frank.hs; updates are clearly indicated with comments;
+  Compile.hs and Frank.hs; updated functions are clearly indicated with comments;
 * **Shonky** - developed by Conor McBride.
 Final compiler uses Shonky's syntax file for its supported data structures and parse functions.
-However, developed system does not use *semantics* module because it is replacing it.
+However, developed system does not use *semantics* module, since it is replacing it.

-More detailed descriptions can be found at **Related work** section of the report or at their respective git pages.
+More detailed descriptions the projects can be found at **Related work** section of the report or at their respective git pages.

-## Project folder structure
+## Project's folder structure

 Final system is located in *final_implementation* folder.
 And all of the code for new compiler and abstract machine is located in "Backend" folder.